cardiac/Ascii/README.md

 Ascii
 =====

-A simple script that prints out a standard ASCII character set in several different formats + a small easter egg.
+A simple compiled program that prints out a standard ASCII character set in several different formats + a small easter egg.